How to Get a Mineral Water Trading License in Dubai

 Dubai's geographic position between Asia, Africa, and Europe makes it a natural gateway for both domestic distribution and international re-export trade.
 Dubai South Free Zone amplifies this advantage considerably.
 Its proximity to Al Maktoum International Airport and Jebel Ali Port, the largest port in the Middle East, means that importers and re-exporters benefit from some of the most efficient logistics infrastructure in the world.
 For mineral water traders sourcing products from Europe, Asia, or other GCC countries, this connectivity directly reduces lead times and operational costs.

-What a Mineral Water Trading Licence Covers
+What a Mineral Water Trading License Covers

-In practical terms, this means a licence holder can source mineral water internationally, bring it into the UAE or through Dubai South's free zone, and supply it to a wide range of customers including retailers, hotels, restaurants, catering companies, and wholesale distributors.
-The licence also supports re-export operations, allowing traders to move stock onward to GCC markets, Africa, and beyond without incurring UAE customs duties on those outbound shipments.
+In practical terms, this means a license holder can source mineral water internationally, bring it into the UAE or through Dubai South's free zone, and supply it to a wide range of customers including retailers, hotels, restaurants, catering companies, and wholesale distributors.
+The license also supports re-export operations, allowing traders to move stock onward to GCC markets, Africa, and beyond without incurring UAE customs duties on those outbound shipments.

-Who This Licence Is Suited To
+Who This License Is Suited To

 International water brands seeking to establish a UAE distribution base or use Dubai as a regional re-export hub for GCC and African markets